meshahid973/localitfy/README.md

 localtify is built around local music.

-Your songs stay on your PC.
+Your songs stay on your computer.
 You do not need an account.
 Discord activity is optional and can be turned off in settings.

-Do not commit private files such as:
+Please do not commit private files such as:

 ```txt
 .env